CannerCMS/docs.canner.io/docs/schema-data-type-tags.md

 ## Introduction

-In canner CMS schema, we force developers to define the data type in each field because data sources (e.g. Firebase, parse, graphcool...) deal with the data types in different ways.
+In canner CMS schema, we force developers to define data types in each field because data sources (e.g. Firebase, Prisma...) deal with the data types in various ways.
 For example, when you're dealing with the `datetime` type, you can either save it as `Date` type if supported in your data source or save as an ISO8601 string.

-Furthermore, while developing a component and making a query to the API, we provide an additional query for some data types.
+Furthermore, while developing a component and making a query to the API, we provide additional queries for some data types.
 For example, a field with an `array` type and objects as children can make a query as below:

 ```graphql
 // images with pagination query